Ankur-Tube/Twitter_Scraper/README.md

+1.)
 Goals of this project:

-Practise data extraction from Twitter
+-Practise data extraction from Twitter

-Generate online identity of a Twitter User
+-Generate online identity of a Twitter User

+2.)
 Features implemented:

-Twitter data extraction.
+-Twitter data extraction.

-Sentiment Analysis of the tweets posted and liked by a user.
+-Sentiment Analysis of the tweets posted and liked by a user.

-Extraction of Named Entities from the tweets posted and liked by a user using Named Entity Recognition
+-Extraction of Named Entities from the tweets posted and liked by a user using Named Entity Recognition

-Identifying the top 15 accounts the user interacts with
+-Identifying the top 15 accounts the user interacts with

+3.)
 Tech Stack of this Project:

-Language: Python3
+-Language: Python3

-Dependencies: Stanford NER Tagger
+-Dependencies: Stanford NER Tagger

-Libraries: Available in requirements.txt.
+-Libraries: Available in requirements.txt.

+4.)
 To run this Project:
 Clone this repo and pip install the requirements git clone https://github.com/VirtualGoat/Twitter-Profile-Analyzer.git cd Twitter-Profile-Analyzer